weactivist/Pictiato/README.md

 This is intended to use as server-to-server image upload.
 Image files uploaded are converted to WEBP format and resizing is supported with some predefined sizes.
+Caching of image requests is handled by Redis.

 # Development
 1. Copy .env-example to .env and make changes.